Barn Owl Surveys

 Barn Owl surveys

-Most Barn Owl nests or roosts can be found during a detailed search of the premise for signs of pellets, feathers, nest debris or faeces.
+Most Barn Owl nests or roosts can be found during a detailed search of the premises for signs of pellets, feathers, nest debris, or faeces.

 This search can be undertaken as part of a Phase I survey, or separately at any time of the year.
-However, nesting surveys (to determine if it is an active nest) can only be undertaken during the nesting season, considered to be March to June.
-Wintering surveys can also be undertaken during November to February.
+Nesting surveys (to determine if a nest is active) can only be undertaken during the nesting season, considered to be March to June.
+Wintering surveys can also be carried out between November and February if required.

 If it is unknown if a nest is currently active, trail cameras may also occasionally be used.
 However, their use is restricted due to possible disturbance to the owls.